KusionStack/karpor/docs/contributor/code-contribute.md

 ## Create a pull request

-We're excited that you're considering making a contribution to the Karbour project!
+We're excited that you're considering making a contribution to the Karpor project!
 This document guides you through the process of creating a [pull request](https://help.github.com/en/articles/about-pull-requests/).

 ### Before you begin